 Prevent Childhood Cavities

-Sealants are another way to prevent cavities in children.
+Sealants are another way to prevent childhood cavities.
 Sealants are a protective coating that is painted on teeth to seal them, keeping bacteria out.
 Our dentist might recommend dental sealants for your child at your next appointment.

 Help Children Overcome Dental Fear